demirten/twamp-dissector/README.md

 # twamp-dissector

-A Two-Way Active Measurement Protocol (TWAMP) dissector for Wireshark.
+A Two-Way Active Measurement Protocol (TWAMP) dissector for Wireshark (1.12.X and above).

 Written by Murat Demirten